kaisenlinux/manpages-dev/category/Hardware/discover.md

                  This string must be in dotted-decimal notation in order to be matched against a range of values, and thus may be shorter than the real version.

        --format=format string
                  Dictate the output of the results of the queries specified by --data-path arguments.
-This format string should  follow  printf(3)  specifications, although  only %s and appropriate flags, precision, and width values are supported (or make sense); literal text and %%           can also be used.
+This format string should follow printf(3) specifications, although only %s  and  appro‐ priate  flags, precision, and width values are supported (or make sense); literal text and %%           can also be used.
 The behavior when the string is poorly formatted is undefined.
 See also --normalize-whitespace.

        -d | --disable-bus=bus
                  Use this option to override the list of buses to scan by default as defined in discover.conf.
-Use all as an argument to disable all buses; this  is useful only if followed by --enable-bus (or -e) arguments.
+Use all as an argument to disable all buses; this is useful only if followed  by
+                 --enable-bus (or -e) arguments.

        -e | --enable-bus=bus
                  Specify a bus to be scanned.

        --insert-url=url
                  Insert  a  URL  at the head of the list of network resources to include in the search for hardware information.
 Earlier data overrides later data; to override the local data sources, insert URLs into the list.
 See also --append-url.

        --append-url=url
                  Append a URL to the end of the list of network resources to search for hardware information.
 See also --insert-url.